xelphene/nmine/README.md

 * -T: Do NOT automatically consider IANA TLDs valid.
 The only TLDs considered valid will be those specified with -t.

+* -s: Only consider names with this ending to be valid names at all.
+May be specified multiple times.

 # Copyright and License